maclaine-san/pasajob-crm-template/README.md

 ### Using Docker

-    0. docker-compose up -d
+    0. copy .env-example and create and setup a .env file.
-    1. copy .env-example and create a .env file.
+    1. docker-compose up -d
     2. test by going to http://localhost

 ## Executing Job Posting